peterjc/thapbi-pict/docs/commands.rst

 * ``assess`` - compare classifier output to known positive controls

-There are further sub-commands to do with making or inspecting an SQLite3 format ITS1 database:
+There are further sub-commands to do with making or inspecting an SQLite3 format barcode marker sequence database:

 * ``dump`` - export a DB as TSV or FASTA format
 * ``load-tax`` - import a copy of the NCBI taxonomy
 * ``ncbi-import`` - import a FASTA file using the NCBI style naming
 * ``import-seq`` - import prepared reads with known species assignment (single isolate positive controls)
-* ``legacy-import`` - import a FASTA file using the style of our legacy curated ITS1 dataset
+* ``legacy-import`` - import a FASTA file using the style of our legacy curated *Phytophthora* ITS1 dataset

 Start with reading the help for any command using ``-h`` or ``--help`` as follows: